ryayoung/crime/README.md

 ```
 <img width="800" alt="image" src="https://user-images.githubusercontent.com/90723578/167085160-60aacd51-f4c4-4a7f-8c0b-b62551f42236.png">

-> You'll get a df with basic info on all the sources.
+> You'll get a DataFrame with basic info on all the sources.
 The index, `Name` is the nickname with which you'll refer to the dataset moving forward.
-The `Type` column can be "Records" or "Aggregate".
-Aggregate is usually a small, year-by-year dataset with 30-100 rows, from which you can easily make charts.

 <br>